mattpwest/problem-patterns/games/roguelikes/Porklike-Roguelike-Tutorial.md

 ## #12 - Simple Pathfinding ([link](https://youtu.be/qLIPY0ro5UY))

-* :x: (OPTIONAL) Code a way to spawn monsters from map data
+* :x: (OPTIONAL) Code a way to spawn mobs from map data
   * More useful if you want to use some hand-designed content in addition to procedural
 * :x: Code to calculate the distance between two points on the map
   * `dx=tx-x; dy=ty-y; dist=sqrt(dx * dx + dy * dy);`